top of page

 But who pays more money to artists?

-There are a few factors to be considered here, such as how long a song needs to be streamed in order to be considered eligible for royalty, monthly listeners, whether you are working with a record label or a digital distributor, and more.
+There are a few factors to be considered here, such as how long the music has been streamed in order to be considered eligible for royalty, monthly listeners, whether you are working with a record label or a digital distributor, and more.
 But just to simplify the question, here's a rough estimation for how much artist revenue will be generated with a million organic streams over the different music platforms: Spotify: $3,400 YouTube Music: $7,350 Apple Music: $6,750 Amazon Music, $4,250 You can check out this Streams calculator to find out more.
-No doubt, Spotify pays artists very small amounts of money per stream, but then again, it's the biggest music streaming platform, and it is most likely to generate you, as an artist, the highest total of royalties compared to other streaming services.
+No doubt, Spotify pay artists very small amounts of money per stream, but then again, it's the biggest music streaming platform, and it is most likely to generate you, as an artist, the highest total of royalties compared to other streaming services.
 Bear in mind that the numbers are not accurate and could be effected by different factors effecting your royalty payments.

 Streaming platforms